Murciélago Manga Gets 2027 TV Anime on HIDIVE

 Daily culture — film, music, books, the trends and ideas worth your attention.
 Free.

-- The story follows Kuroko Koumori, a former death-row inmate recruited under an unusual legal arrangement to serve as a state executioner, paired with her unassuming partner Hinako Tozakura, a young woman with exceptional driving skills.
+- The story centers on Kuroko Koumori, a former death-row inmate who works as a state executioner, alongside her unassuming partner Hinako Tozakura, who has exceptional driving skills.

-- Director Asami Matsuo disclosed that the team is "pushing the erotic and grotesque elements right up to the limits of broadcast standards" to capture what she called the original work's "stylish crime-action spirit," with voice recording already underway.
+- Director Matsuo said the team is "striving to capture the stylish crime-action spirit of the original work, while pushing the erotic and grotesque elements right up to the limits of broadcast standards."